Anyline/mobile-ocr-documentation-anyline/source/index.md

 top_half | offsetY = (viewHeight - cutoutHeight) / 3
-center | cutout is centered in the view vertically and horizontally bottom | lower border of the cutout is at the lower border of the view bottom_half | the same as tophalf just from below: offsetY = (viewHeight - cutoutHeight) / 3 * 2
+center | cutout is centered in the view vertically and horizontally bottom | lower border of the cutout is at the lower border of the view bottom_half | the same as top half just from below: offsetY = (viewHeight - cutoutHeight) / 3 * 2

 <a name="cutout_offset"></a>
 ####offset
 Move the cutout in x and y direction by the specified pixel value.

-Put negative values to move left or up, positiv values to move right or down.
+Put negative values to move left or up, positive values to move right or down.

 The offset is limited to move the cutout to the start/end of the view.

-- **Type:** int (pixel value - pixels in the frame, not on the display)
+- **Type:** int (pixel value = pixels in the frame, not on the display)

 <a name="cutout_outerColor"></a>
 ####outerColor